ErikaJacobs/Consumer-Complaints/README.md

 This project reads consumer complaints csv file and provides the financial product and year, the total number of complaints, number of companies receiving a complaint, and the highest percentage of complaints directed at a single company.

 ## Environment
-Any version of Python3.
 This project was developed using Python 3.8.2 and Ubuntu 20.04 (via Windows WSL).
-Any version of Python3 should be able to run this project.
-While this project was designed to run on any operating system, it is recommended to use a Linux environment.
+A version of Python 3.8 and a Linux environment will be required.

-To ensure you have an installation of Python3, please execute the following command on the Linux environment command line prior to execution:
+To ensure the version of your Python3 installation is compatible, please execute the following command on the Linux environment command line prior to execution:

 ```/usr/bin/python3 --version```